Shopify/buy-button-js/docs/tasks/prd-typescript-migration.md

 1. **Enable Safe API Client Migration:** Provide full type safety to support the future migration from `shopify-buy` to Shopify's Storefront API Client with 100% confidence.
 2. **Achieve Complete Type Safety:** Convert all JavaScript files to TypeScript with no `any` types or unsafe operations.
 3. **Maintain Backward Compatibility:** Preserve the exact same public API surface with zero breaking changes for users.
-4. **Keep PRs Reviewable:** Structure the migration in PRs of ~500 lines or less for effective code review.
+4. **Keep PRs Reviewable:** Structure the migration in small, focused PRs (ideal: ~100 lines, good: 100-300 lines, max: 500 lines only when absolutely necessary) for effective code review.
 5. **Ensure Continuous Shippability:** Maintain a working application at every stage of the migration.

 ## User Stories